manuelpepe/PolyCompounder/README.md

 Even now I cannot assure completely correct handling of your tokens.

+I'm not assosiated with any of the farms/pools/blockchains mentioned in the project or any other crypto project.

 Don't use this with money you're afraid to lose.
 Maybe don't use it at all.

 Read the code, use at your own discretion and always DYOR.